 Nutrition and Wellness

 Nutrition and wellness is an important focus in healthcare today.
 An important element of improving older adults’ health is to promote nutrition education and their participation in wellness activities, therefore, access to fresh, nutritious, healthy foods and opportunities for physical activity are key components of healthy living in a community.
 However, we need to ensure these opportunities and resources are available to everyone.
 Sometimes older adults are living in poverty or do not have access to fresh, nutritious food.
 To create a more just society, our communities need to adjust our policies and systems to include all of us, regardless of age or socioeconomic status.
 By offering congregate meals at selected settings, such as senior centers/centers for active adults or adult day care facilities, nutritionally balanced meals are provided and as participants we can be more engaged with one another and our community.
-Older adults given the opportunity to obtain nutrition information and accessible exercise and wellness programs that focus on changing health behaviors can lower the risk of disease and disability, live independently longer and improve health status and overall quality of life.
-(Frameworks Institute, 2017)
+Older adults given the opportunity to obtain nutrition information and accessible exercise and wellness programs that focus on changing health behaviors can lower the risk of disease and disability, live independently longer and improve health status and overall quality of life (Frameworks Institute, 2017).
+Nutrition and wellness characteristics of aging-friendly communities include:

 **In order to maximize your communication and productivity with your audience, please reference the best practices created by The Frameworks Institute on the Characteristics main page.